selgho23/ETL_project/README.md

     - [Road Traffic Injuries](https://data.chhs.ca.gov/dataset/road-traffic-injuries-2002-2010/resource/cdb50347-6fe1-456e-a336-d7daf0aba595)

 - After exploring the datasets, we filtered out extraneous data, organized what remained into category specific tables, and cleaned relevant columns.

 - The tables were loaded into a database  with the following schema.
 <img width='500'
      height='300'
      src='https://raw.githubusercontent.com/selgho23/ETL_project/master/Resources/schema.png'>

+- You can find a more detailed description of our ETL process in [Project Report].